 I want to say not to offend anyone, but if you are offended, it may be that there’s a hurt that needs to be healed, or it may be an indication of something in you that needs to be changed.

 1. Personalities – if you’re shy and don’t push yourself to get out of your comfort zone and be friendly, it will affect how connected you feel.

 2. Time – if you don’t make the time to stay and fellowship you’re never going to build relationships.

-6. Mindset – if you’re resistant to church culture and don’t operate outside of your few friends it will be difficult to feel a part.
+6. Mindset – if you’re resistant to church culture and don’t operate outside of your few friends, it will be challenging to feel a part of the church.

 Hard questions that require honest answers…

 1. Are you faithful to church?
 Be honest.